Skip to content

 gateway: 192.168.137.1/24

-To assign from a static list of IP addresses, use the addresses field, and make sure the gateway is in the same subnet:
+Alternatively, to assign from a static list of IP addresses, use the addresses field in YAML:

 config: